Autofill Help

 - Create a new empty profile in Options (this is the profile you want to duplicate to).

-- Export the data to a CSV file under the Other Stuff tab.
+- Export the data to a CSV file under the Sync tab.

 - Open the CSV file in a text editor like Notepad.